 With over 2 million users and backed by multiple heavyweight venture firms, MathWallet offers token exchange and a dApp store across blockchains.

-With the MathVault feature, you can stake your crypto directly and earn compounding returns directly from your wallet.
+With the MathVault feature, you can stake your crypto and earn compounding returns directly from your wallet.
 You can earn a minimum of 8% APR in MATH tokens for depositing specific cryptocurrencies like Bitcoin.
 For more details on their staking platform, visit MathVault.

 Most importantly, you will find step-by-step beginner guides for most wallet actions on the MathWallet blog.